-In connection with the signing of the AnnJi License Agreement, we issued 831,618 shares of our common stock to AnnJi (the "First Tranche Shares") in March 2023, and an additional 276,652 shares of our common stock in September 2023 upon enrollment of the eighth patient in the ongoing Phase 1b/2a SBMA clinical trial (the "Second Tranche Shares" and, together with the First Tranche Shares, the "Consideration Shares").
+In connection with the signing of the AnnJi License Agreement, we issued 11,089 shares of our common stock to AnnJi (the "First Tranche Shares") in March 2023, and an additional 3,688 shares of our common stock in September 2023 upon enrollment of the eighth patient in the ongoing Phase 1b/2a SBMA clinical trial (the "Second Tranche Shares" and, together with the First Tranche Shares, the "Consideration Shares").
 The license provided under the AnnJi License Agreement is exclusive as to all oral forms of AJ201 for use in all indications (other than androgenetic alopecia and Alzheimer's disease) in the United States, Canada, the European Union, the United Kingdom and Israel.
 The AnnJi License Agreement also contains customary representations and warranties and provisions related to confidentiality, diligence, indemnification and intellectual property protection.
 We will initially be obligated to obtain both clinical and commercial supply of AJ201 exclusively through AnnJi.
 In connection with the execution of the AnnJi License Agreement, we agreed to file a registration statement to register the resale of the Consideration Shares.
 We filed such registration statement on Form S-3 on June 16, 2023, and the registration statement was subsequently declared effective by the SEC on June 27, 2023.

 In July 2023, we announced the first patient was dosed in the Phase 1b/2a trial of AJ201 for the treatment of SBMA.
-The 12-week, multicenter, randomized, doubleblind trial is expected to enroll approximately 25 patients, randomly assigned to AJ201 (600mg/day) or placebo.
+The 12-week, multicenter, randomized, double-blind trial is expected to enroll approximately 25 patients, randomly assigned to AJ201 (600mg/day) or placebo.
 The primary endpoint of the study is to assess safety and tolerability of AJ201 in subjects with clinically and genetically defined SBMA.
 Secondary endpoints include pharmacodynamic data measuring change from baseline in mutant androgen receptor protein levels in skeletal muscle and changes in the fat and muscle composition as seen on MRI scans.
 Further details on the study can be found using the ClinicalTrials.gov identifier NCT05517603.
 Information on clinicaltrials.gov does not constitute part of this Annual Report on Form 10-K.

-In January 2024, we announced the completion of enrollment for the Phase 1b/2a trial with topline data anticipated in the second quarter of 2024.
+In January 2024, we announced the completion of enrollment for the Phase 1b/2a trial.
+In May 2024, we announced last patient last visit in the Phase 1b/2a trial.